t-regx/t-regx.github.io/docs/whats-the-point.md

 ### Unintuitive

 Programming languages are **tools** created to solve problems.
 An experienced programmer **should** be able to look at the code and tell what it does.
-With PHP `preg_*` method it's just. not. possible.
+With PHP `preg_*` functions it's just. not. possible.

 Someone who doesn't know PHP regular expressions, can probably ask himself: